ecerami/samtools_primer/README.md

 ## Revisions ##

-* 0.1: April 23, 2013:  This document is **currently a work in progress.
-It is not ready for release.**
+* 0.1: April 23, 2013:  Work in progress; not ready for release.
+* 0.2:  May 27, 2013:  Nearing a final draft.
+Opening for public comment.

 ## About ##